Lindenmeier site

-The Lindenmeier site is a stratified multi-component archaeological site most famous for its Folsom component.
+The Lindenmeier Site is a stratified multi-component archaeological site most famous for its Folsom component.
 The former Lindenmeier Ranch is in the Soapstone Prairie Natural Area, in northeastern Larimer County, Colorado, United States.
-The site contains the most extensive Folsom culture campsite yet found with a radiocarbon date of 10,600 to 10,720 B.P.
+The site contains the most extensive Folsom culture campsite yet found with calibrated radiocarbon dates of c.
+12,300 B.P.
+(10,300 BCE).
 Artifacts were also found from subsequent Archaic and Late pre-historic periods.

 The site was declared a National Historic Landmark on January 20, 1961.
-The United States National Park Service has studied the possibility of making the Lindenmeier site a United States National Monument.
+The United States National Park Service has studied the possibility of making the Lindenmeier Site a United States National Monument.

 History

 Paleo-Indian period

 The period immediately preceding the first humans coming into Colorado was the Ice Age Summer starting about 16,000 years ago.
 For the next five thousand years the landscape would change dramatically and most of the large animals would become extinct.
 Receding and melting glaciers created the Plum and Monument Creeks, the Castle Rock mesas and unburied the Rocky Mountains.
-Large mammals, such as the mastodon, mammoth, camels, giant sloths, cheetah, bison antiquus and horses roamed the land.
+Large mammals, such as the mastodon, mammoth, camels, giant sloths, cheetah, bison antiquus, and horses roamed the land.

 There were a few Paleo-Indian cultures, distinctive by the size of the tools they used and the animals they hunted.
 People in the first, Clovis complex period, had large tools to hunt the megafauna animals of the early Paleo-Indian period.